-This description covers the clinical requirements of a medical diagnosis.
-However, the list of possible consequences of trauma is much, much longer.
+Of course, what we just described are the clinical requirements of a medical diagnosis.
+In fact, the list of possible consequences of trauma is much, much longer.
 The following sections are not exhaustive, but do cover many of the problems sexual assault survivors may experience.